vqpy/vqpy/examples/README.md

 ### Run in Jupyter notebook

-Or follow `demo.ipynb` in each example's directory.
-The notebooks contain more details about the queries.
+You can easily try our examples with Jupyter notebook (The `demo.ipynb` in each example's repo).
+The notebooks will guide you through running video queries with VQPy from scratch.

-Notebook is tested in Google Colab, it's advised to use a unused Python3.8 environment if you prefer to run it locally.
+You can directly open and run the notebooks on Google Colab.
+However, if you prefer to run the notebooks locally, we recommend creating a new environment for VQPy with python 3.8 installed.